DimWebDev/data-protection-compliant-form/README.md

 Overall, this form is an example of how web developers can implement GDPR compliance in the front-end layer of a web application.

+There are a few more things that can be done in the front-end layer to further enhance the GDPR compliance of the application:

+1. Implement data minimization: Data minimization is the principle of collecting and processing only the minimum amount of data necessary for a specific purpose.
+In the context of a job application form, this means collecting only the data that is strictly necessary for assessing the suitability of the applicant.
+Any additional data that is not relevant for this purpose should not be collected.

+2. Implement data retention policies: Data retention policies define how long data will be retained and when it will be deleted.
+This is important because keeping data longer than necessary can pose a risk to the privacy of individuals.
+In the context of a job application form, data should be retained only as long as necessary to assess the suitability of the applicant, and then deleted.

+3. Implement data subject access requests: Data subject access requests allow individuals to request access to their personal data and to have it corrected, deleted, or transferred.
+In the context of a job application form, this means providing applicants with an easy way to access their personal data and to request changes or deletion.

+These are just a few additional measures that can be taken to further enhance the GDPR compliance of the application in the front-end layer.

+# Limitations of GDPR Compliance in the FE layer of a web app

+While implementing GDPR compliance in the front-end layer of a web application is an essential step, it is important to note that it is not sufficient on its own.
+There are limitations to what can be achieved in the front-end layer, as the back-end is responsible for the bulk of the processing and storage of personal data.
+Therefore, it is important to ensure that the back-end is also designed and developed in a way that is compliant with GDPR.
+This includes implementing measures such as data minimization, data retention policies, and secure storage and processing of personal data.
+Additionally, organizations must ensure that they have a comprehensive privacy policy in place that outlines how personal data is collected, used, and stored.
+By taking a holistic approach to GDPR compliance that includes both front-end and back-end measures, organizations can better protect the privacy and data of their users.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).